bodo-ai/Bodo/docs/docs/quick_start/quickstart_local_iceberg.md

     ```
 </details>

-Note that this quickstart uses a local Iceberg table, but you can also use Bodo with Iceberg tables on S3, ADLS or GCS as well.
+Note that this quickstart uses a local Iceberg table, but you can also use Bodo with Iceberg tables on S3, ADLS, and GCS as well.